Morephy-Net: An Evolutionary Multi-objective Optimization for Replica-Exchange-based Physics-informed Neural Operator Learning Networks: General framework

 \subsection{Multi-objective Optimization}

-To obtain the optimal PI-DON, i.e., minimizing the multi-objective loss function in \eqref{loss-pi-don}, one needs to consider to solving a multi-objective optimization problem.
-In fact, multi-objective optimization problems frequently arise in various scientific and engineering fields \cite{tian2021evolutionary,hong2021evolutionary,li2019quality,rockendorf2022design,park2024techno,pan2022evolutionary,wei2024bayesian,singh2025multi}, many of which involve high-dimensional spaces.
+To obtain an optimal PI-DON, i.e., to minimize the composite loss in \eqref{loss-pi-don}, we must solve a multi-objective optimization problem.
+Multi-objective optimization problems frequently arise in scientific and engineering applications \cite{tian2021evolutionary,hong2021evolutionary,li2019quality,rockendorf2022design,park2024techno,pan2022evolutionary,wei2024bayesian,singh2025multi}, many of which involve high-dimensional search spaces.
 In this paper, we propose a refined version of the nondominated sorting genetic algorithm (refined NSGA-III) that builds upon the classical NSGA-III framework originally introduced by \cite{deb2002fast}.
 The refined NSGA-III retains the population-based evolutionary structure designed for multi-objective optimization while incorporating additional mechanisms to improve sampling diversity in the operator learning settings.